dietmarkuehl/P3552-task/lazy.md

   state which gets `start`ed by the awaiter's `await_suspend`.
-The receiver arranges for the `set_value` completion to become a result return from `await_resume`, a `set_error` completon to become an exception, and a `set_done` completion to not resume the task.
+The receiver arranges for the `set_value` completion to become a result return from `await_resume`, a `set_error` completon to become an exception, and a `set_done` completion to resume an a special "on done" coroutine handle rather than resuming the task itself.

 When `co_await`ing a sender `s` there can be at most one `set_value`
 completion: if there is more than one `set_value` completion the